Gauravbhatt19/icicsc_brochure/README.md

 # icicsc_brochure
-Project for designing the brochure.
+Project for designing the brochure..